Modern-Miracle/NGDocuVault/README.md

 > **🇪🇺 EU Funded Project**: NGDocuVault is proudly supported by the [NGI Sargasso](https://ngisargasso.eu/) programme, fostering transatlantic collaboration between the EU, US, and Canada in Next Generation Internet technologies.
 This project has received funding from the European Union's Horizon Europe research and innovation programme.

-> **🏛️ Organizations**: Developed by [Hora e.V.](https://hora-ev.eu) in collaboration with [Modern Miracle](https://modern-miracle.com), focusing on innovative document security solutions for vulnerable populations and enterprises.
+> **🏛️ Organizations**: Developed by [Hora e.V.](https://hora-ev.eu) in collaboration with [Modern Miracle](https://modern-miracle.com) and [Juris Canada](https://www.linkedin.com/company/juriscanada/), focusing on innovative document security solutions for vulnerable populations and enterprises with comprehensive legal & compliance expertise.

 > **📋 License**: This project is licensed under the [GNU Affero General Public License v3.0 (AGPL-3.0)](https://www.gnu.org/licenses/agpl-3.0.en.html).
 This ensures that any modifications or network-based services using this code must also be open source.